alex-greff/shabam/README.md

 * `test`: tests the application (NOTE: not implemented yet)
 * `start:[environment]`: Starts up the given environement
 * `start:[environment]--recreate-[?container]`: Removes the given container(s) and then starts the given environment
-  * This is mainly used to reinstall the `node_modules` of a container
+  * This is mainly used to reinstall the `node_modules` of a container which is necessary when adding new packages.
 * `rm-services:[environment]-[?container]`: Removes the given services.
-If no specific services is specified then all are removed.
+If no specific service is specified then all are removed.
 * `restart:[environment]-[?container]`: restarts the given containers.
 If no specific container is specified then the entire environment is restarted.
-* `shell:[container]`: Opens an interactive shell in the given container.
+* `shell:[container]`: Opens an interactive shell into the given container.